gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 #### In-OnPremGroup
 Purpose: To get whether the user is in the *MDM_OnPremExchange* security group

-Arguments: The function takes the user's username
+Parameter: The function takes the user's username

 Process: We use the *Get-ADGroupMember* cmdlet to get a list of all the users in the *MDM_OnPremExchange* group.
 We then check if the user is in that group

-Output: Returns *$true* if the user is in the MDM_OnPremExchange* security group.
+Output: Returns *$true* if the user is in the *MDM_OnPremExchange* security group.
 Returns *$false* if the user is not in the *MDM_OnPremExchange* group
 ```powershell
 function In-OnPremGroup {
     param([string]$Username)